anilja/App/README.md

 1. Visit our website at http://instops.com

+Respository Instructions Below
-2. Search for BUS / CAB routes on top corner and Type any from & To Routes in Hyderabad / Delhi / Bangalore
+1. Search for BUS / CAB routes on top corner and Type any from & To Routes in Hyderabad / Delhi / Bangalore

-3. You will find the list of Buses Available from given routes with Bus No's / Route Number
+2. You will find the list of Buses Available from given routes with Bus No's / Route Number

-4. Once you click on Listed Bus No/ Route Number then you will find the list of stages in between from & to stops with Google map Navigation.
+3. Once you click on Listed Bus No/ Route Number then you will find the list of stages in between from & to stops with Google map Navigation.

 ************* Mobile APP Demo **************